Healdsburg wine-tasting gem pours polished small-lot Pinot Noirs plus Chardonnay.

 Sonoma Pinot Noir Day Trip

-This story originally appeared online in 2017; it was fact-checked and updated in 2022.
+This story originally appeared online in 2017; it was updated in 2025 to reflect the sale of the estate and production facility.